Editor in Chief: Dr. Garey Fox, North Carolina State University, Raleigh, NC

 Frequently Cited

-Review our most highly cited journal articles.
+Review our most highly cited journal articles or see some of our most frequently cited below.

 Reference Crop Evapotranspiration from Temperature